-1. Answer the Find my path questionnaire
+1. Answer the Find Your Research Supervisor questionnaire

-Based on your answers to three questions, the Find Your Path questionnaire will suggest research projects in line with your objectives as well as faculty members with whom you could study.
+Based on your answers to three questions, the Find Your Research Supervisor questionnaire will suggest research projects in line with your objectives as well as faculty members with whom you could study.

 INRS faculty members regularly invite master’s and doctoral students to join their teams to conduct innovative research in basic and applied science.

 Browse the list of projects for a look at the wealth of research activities and diversity of topics addressed at INRS.
 Found a project that catches your eye?
 Submit your application!

 3. Browse the faculty directory

 Browse the list of our professors to find someone to supervise you during your graduate studies.
 Their faculty profiles will tell you about their research areas.

 Use research criteria such as “Training openings” and the search bar woth keywords to fine tune your search.